voldemortX/pytorch-auto-drive/README.md

 | SCNN | 288 x 800 | *yes* | CULane |  |  |

-*\* All performance is measured with ImageNet pre-training and reproted as 3 times average on test set.*
+*\* All performance is measured with ImageNet pre-training and reported as 3 times average on test set.*

 ## Preparations: